11th Annual MAS Summer Seminar

 Dean, Division of Communication, Fine Arts, and Social Sciences

-Welcome to our Summer Seminar 2023.
-It gives me great pleasure to welcome you to the 9th Annual Mexican American Studies Summer Seminar as we celebrate our 12th year as a Degree Granting Program at Del Mar College.
+Welcome to our Summer Seminar 2025.
+It gives us great pleasure to greet you today at a grand event such as ours.
+We are very happy to be here welcoming you to the 11th Annual Mexican American Studies Summer Seminar as we celebrate our 14th year as a Degree Granting Program at Del Mar College.

 The Mexican American Studies Program at Del Mar College supports an interdisciplinary academic program that focuses on Mexican American experiences in South Texas and throughout the United States by providing resources and learning opportunities for our students and our community.
-We endeavour to further Mexican American Studies as a relevant and dynamic field of study for academic growth and personal enrichment.
+We endeavor to further Mexican American Studies as a relevant and dynamic field of study for academic growth and personal enrichment.

 Gracias,